hirethunk/verbs/docs/quickstart.md

 ## Compiling event data using states

 [States](/docs/reference/states) in Verbs are simple PHP objects containing data which is mutated over time by events.
+We can use our state data to verify event validation, perform data calculations, and ultimately save on DB requests.

 Let's assume we want to prevent a customer from signing up for a free trial if they have already signed up for one in the past year.